tspec/vscode-tspec/README.md

 ## Features

 * Runs your custom task on a 'tspec' file.
-* 'Run Spec' Codelens action on top of the file.
+* _Run Spec_ Codelens action on top of the file.
 * Format tables in document (using format document command).
-* 'Format' codelens on top of tables.
+* _Format_ codelens on top of tables.
+* Syntax highlighting for commands, tables and headers

 ## Known Issues

 * Format codelens on tables formats the entire document instead of just the table under the codelens.
+* Run Spec codelens runs on the entire file even though it might appear on titles.

 ## Requirements